hafizsyahab/least-connection-loadbalancing/README.md

 ![Ubuntu](https://img.shields.io/badge/Ubuntu-Server-orange)
 ![Killercoda](https://img.shields.io/badge/Killercoda-Interactive%20Lab-green)

 ## 🎯 About This Repository

-This repository contains an interactive learning scenario based on real undergraduate research about load balancing analysis in cloud computing using the **Least Connection** method.
+This repository contains an interactive learning scenario based on a **published research** about load balancing analysis in cloud computing using the Least Connection method.

-> **Research Title:**
-> "Analisa Load Balancing Pada Cloud Computing
-> Menggunakan Metode Least Connection"
->
-> Abdurrahman Hafiz (09011381924112)
-> Faculty of Computer Science, Sriwijaya University, 2026

 ---